jameshughes89/cs102/src/site/topics/sorting/sorting-recursive.rst

 * Every time something is added to the min heap, it may have to bubble up
 * The question is, how far might the element need to travel up the tree?
 * Fortunately this is simple to answer

     * If the smallest element is added to an existing min heap
     * It will bubble all the way to the top and be the root

-* Given that our heap is always a *complete binary tree*
+* Given that the heap is always a *complete binary tree*
 * And the relationship between the number of elements :math:`n` in a complete binary tree and the height of the tree is :math:`O(log_{2}(n))`
 * The complexity of bubbling up is, worst case, :math:`O(log_{2}(n))`

+    * The furthest any element may need to "bubble up" is the height of the tree

 * Therefore, if a total of :math:`n` elements may need to bubble up to build the min heap, this has a complexity of :math:`O(n log_{2}(n))`